West Bromwich Network Church: A Fresh Expression

-Fresh Expressions is the name of the controversial joint Church of England And Methodist venture whose aim is to produce "a form of church for our changing culture, established primarily for the benefit of people who are not yet members of any church."
+Fresh Expressions is the name of the controversial joint Church of England and Methodist venture whose aim is to produce "a form of church for our changing culture, established primarily for the benefit of people who are not yet members of any church."
 The presumption is therefore that the "form of church" is the problem, rather than the substance (see "Critique" below).
 West Bromwich Network Church is one of the foremost examples of this project.
 The Diocese of Lichfield advertised nationally for a new Pioneer Leader and committed to a seven-year funding programme for the experimental work of West Bromwich Network Church.
 West Bromwich Network Church is one of four Pioneer Leader posts created by Lichfield Diocese since 2004.
 The full title of these posts is generally "Pioneer Leader for new missional communities."
-The other three posts are in Stoke (Rev. Gordon Crowther), Telford (Mark Berry), and Wolverhampton (Rev. Richard Moy).
-These four posts have been commissioned to explore new ways of being church in four different contexts over a sustained period, in order that sustainable communities of faith might be developed in each place, and so other churches can learn from their experiences.
-The BBC has recently produced a programme called "The Most Godless Town in Britain" featuring the work of Mark Berry.
-The Archdeacon of Walsall, Bob Jackson, author of "Hope for the Church" and "The Road to Growth" is the senior member of the management group directly overseeing the work of West Bromwich Network Church.
+The other three posts were in Stoke (Rev. Gordon Crowther), Telford (Mark Berry), and Wolverhampton (Rev. Richard Moy).
+These four posts were commissioned to explore new ways of being church in four different contexts over a sustained period, in order that sustainable communities of faith might be developed in each place, and so other churches can learn from their experiences.
+The BBC had recently produced a programme called "The Most Godless Town in Britain" featuring the work of Mark Berry.
+The Archdeacon of Walsall, Bob Jackson, author of "Hope for the Church" and "The Road to Growth" was the senior member of the management group directly overseeing the work of West Bromwich Network Church.